-Students are taught and receive guided practice on - how to provide academically focused feedback to each other.
+Students are taught - and receive guided practice on - how to provide academically focused feedback to each other.

-not accompanied by a clear expectation that the student will use the feedback to revise or improve their performance Feedback to student is: timely frequent specifically related to established criteria for success matched to student/s accompanied by a clear expectation that the student will use the feedback to revise or improve performance -- --- --- --
+specifically related to established criteria for success matched to student/s accompanied by a clear expectation that the student will use the feedback to revise or improve performance -- -- --

-\Explanatory devices are defined as analogies, metaphors, gestures, demonstrations, modeling, think-aloud, physical models, visual representations, graphic organizers, interactive whiteboards, mental imagery, presentation software, minimal and progressive cueing, simulations, educational games, and role plays.
+^{}Explanatory devices are defined as analogies, metaphors, gestures, demonstrations, modeling, think-aloud, physical models, visual representations, graphic organizers, interactive whiteboards, mental imagery, presentation software, minimal and progressive cueing, simulations, educational games, and role plays.